Mustang Mornings

 RITA

 Rescued Mare.
-Rita is a 10-year-old mare who was rescued from the beach as a foal due to contracted tendons.
-She was adopted by a wonderful family who she lived with for many years.
-Rita’s adopted mom became terminally ill in the spring of 2018, and she was returned to us with the promise of good care and love.
-We are happy to provide Rita with a forever home.
+Rita is a 13-year-old mare who was taken off the beach as a foal after she was born with severely crooked hind legs.
+Once treated, Rita was adopted by a wonderful family who she lived with for many years.
+Her adopted mom became terminally ill in the spring of 2018 and she was returned to us with the promise of good care and a forever home.
+Rita is an amazing ambassador for outreach and participates in many educational programs.

 RITA IS AVAILABLE FOR SPONSORSHIP